vivibarragango/finalgroupproject1/userstories.md

 User Story 4

-Annetta just finished joining our loyalty rewards program and is interested how does the rewards program work.
+Annetta just finished joining our loyalty rewards program and is interested on how does the rewards program work.

 Action: Annetta clicks “Community Program” hyperlink which guides the user to a page describing what the user should be able to get from joining the loyalty community.